 Into the heart because of narrowing of the tricuspid valve (on the right side of the heart) or the mitral valve (on the left side of the heart)

 Blockage of blood flow can lead to heart failure.
 Heart failure does not mean that the heart has stopped beating and is not the same as a heart attack.
 Heart failure means that the heart is unable to pump blood normally.
-As a result, blood may back up into the lungs.
+As a result, blood from the left side of the heart may back up into the lungs and blood from the right side may back up into the body causing enlargement of the liver or swelling of the legs.
 Heart failure can also develop when the heart pumps too weakly (for example, when a baby is born with a weak heart muscle).

 Causes of Heart Defects